YEAST: Yet Another Sequential Test: Limitations

 \textit{Situations where the treatment brings multiple changes to the data generation process and those changes counter-balance each other leading to a neutral average effect on the metric.} For example, the treatment can make users place fewer orders but increase the average order value at the same time so the two effects neutralise each other and the revenue per user stays intact.

-\textit{Situations where the treatment changes the variance of the event outcome, leaving the average unaffected.} For example, the treatment can increase the variability of the order values without changing their average.
+\textit{Situations where the treatment changes the variance of the event outcome, leaving the average unaffected.} For example, the treatment can increase the variability in the order values without changing their average.

 If in a given practical application, having sensitivity to one of the scenarios above is highly undesirable, it is safer to adhere to alternative sequential testing methods (e.g. \cite{Howard2021,ham2023designbased}).
-We consider extending the proposed method to cover situations of those types as a topic for future research.

 Note that none of the problematic two scenarios can materialise when the event outcome is constant (i.\,e. the metric of interest simply counts events).
 In addition, the first scenario cannot hold when the treatment cannot affect the number of events, for example, when the events correspond to incoming patients in a medical study.